Are Omega-3 Supplements Good for My Baby and Me?

 Can’t I just eat fish every day?

 Actually no. However, the FDA recommends that women who are pregnant, breastfeeding, or plan on becoming pregnant eat 8 to 12 ounces (2 to 3 servings) of fish low in mercury per week.
 Yet, because there is some concern regarding the presence of heavy metals, such as mercury, in certain types of fish, this creates a problem for women who are avoiding fish precisely when they need DHA the most.
 Supplementation with fish oil has become a trusted source for a safe and pure way to obtain EPA and DHA.

 What does DHA do for my baby?

-In the third trimester, the largest amount of brain development takes place and DHA is transferred at even higher rate from mother to baby at this time.
-This redistribution of DHA is essential to ensure optimal fetal brain, eye, immune and nervous system development but can leave the mother depleted and at risk for problems associated with essential fatty acids deficiency, such as post partum depression.
+In the third trimester, the largest amount of brain development takes place and DHA is transferred at an even higher rate from mother to baby at this time.
+This redistribution of DHA is essential to ensure optimal fetal brain, eye, immune and nervous system development but can leave the mother depleted and at risk for problems associated with essential fatty acids deficiency, such as postpartum depression.

 Is DHA really that important after delivery?